 Baiting programs will be conducted in the Adaminaby/Yaouk, Snowy Plain, Thredbo/Ingebyra, Dalgety/Paupong and Corrowong/Tombong/Merriangaah Wild Dog Plan Areas.
 This includes the following sections of Kosciuszko National Park;

 - Yaouk/Adaminaby area from Lone Pine Trail to Lake Eucumbene

 - Numbla Vale

-Baiting programs will also be happening in Scabby Range, Yaouk, Paupong, Merriangaah and Quidong Nature Reserves.
+Baiting programs will also be undertaken in Scabby Range, Yaouk, Paupong, Merriangaah and Quidong Nature Reserves.

 All baiting locations will be identifiable by signs.

 Please be reminded that domestic pets are not permitted on NPWS Estate.
 Pets and working dogs may be affected (1080 is lethal to cats and dogs).
 Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.

 For further information, please call the Jindabyne office on 02 6450 5555.